 In recent years there have been many changes to the curriculum and the way Swedish schools are organised, but the basic premise of free education for all remains.
-Education is compulsory for all children aged 7 to 15/16, although nearly all start at age 6.
+Education is compulsory for all children aged 6 to 15/16.

 Students who pass exams in at least Swedish, English and mathematics at the age of 15/16 (the vast majority) go on to do three years in gymnasium – upper secondary school (high school) – while the others study educational programmes tailored to their needs.

 Most of the responsibility for education rests with local municipalities.
 The majority of the education budget is financed by local taxes, and approximately half of the municipal budget is spent on education.
 Sweden is one of the few countries that still provide a free lunch for pupils.